Eskobars/PracticeProject/README.md

 - Open the solution in Visual Studio (`VueApp1.sln`).
 - Build and run the backend project (`VueApp1.Server`).
-- Alternatively, you can build and run the backend manually from the command line:
+- Alternatively, you can build and run the backend manually from the command line inside the project folder:

   ```bash
   dotnet build VueApp1.sln